Kav-K/GPTDiscord/detailed_guides/TRANSLATIONS.md

 DEEPL_TOKEN="your deepl token"
 ```

+You can sign up for a Free Tier of DeepL API, which allows 500,000 characters/month of language translations.
 The DeepL translation service unlocks some new commands for your bot:

 `/translate <text> <language>` - Translate any given piece of text into the language that you provide